Outlook OneDrive integration using Power Automate (Flow), interesting perspectives?

 Thanks to this high level of Outlook – OneDrive integration, OneDrive’s utilization rate increases drastically without users having to change their habits and without requiring any training.

-Your Office 365 users finally benefit from OneDrive and the features of Office 365 based on OneDrive, such as online document co-editing, advanced sharing, automatic version management, protection against accidental deletion… They are more productive, user satisfaction index increases as well as the return on your Office 365 investment.
+Your Office 365 users finally benefit from OneDrive and from the features of Office 365 based on OneDrive as well, such as online document co-edition, advanced file sharing, automatic versioning and protection against accidental deletion… They are more productive, and user satisfaction index increases as fast as the return on your Office 365 investment.

-To conclude, Power Automate (Flow) is an interesting tool, but cannot compete with the Attach2Cloud add-in on the topic of Outlook – OneDrive integration.
+To conclude, Power Automate (Flow) is a very interesting service, but cannot compete with the Attach2Cloud add-in on the topic of Outlook – OneDrive integration.